relizaio/reef/README.md

 docker-compose up -d
 ```

-When running with docker-compose point, open http://localhost:8112 in the browser to access UI.
+When running with docker-compose, open http://localhost:8112 in the browser to access UI.

 ## Tutorial - spin Silo and Instance on Azure (requires paid or trial Azure subscription, you may incur Azure charges)
 Pre-requisites - create a resource group in Azure with valid DNS zone in such group - you need to have a valid DNZ zone for templates in this tutorial to operate properly.

-1. Run the stack as described above
+1. Run the stack via docker-compose as described above
 2. In the UI, navigate to the Accounts menu
 3. Click on the plus icon to Create Account
 4. In the dropdown, choose Azure